Dealing with Workplace Bullying in Nursing and Healthcare

 - Criminal intent.
 The perpetrator has no relationship with the victim, and the violence is carried out in conjunction with a crime.

 - Worker-on-worker.
-Commonly—but not exclusively—manifesting as bullying as bullying, in these instances the perpetrator and victim work together, though not necessarily in the same role or at the same level.
+Commonly perceived as bullying, in these instances the perpetrator and victim work together, though not necessarily in the same role or at the same level.

 - Personal relationship.
 In these incidents, the victim has been targeted as a result of an existing non-work-related relationship with the perpetrator, with the violence taking place in the workplace.